Bachelor of Arts (BA) in Psychology

 - Facilitate events, such as after school programming for elementary school children, where you can share your knowledge of psychology with others

-- Join William Woods Students for Social Work organization and use your love for psychology to help others while exploring one of the many areas you can use your degree
+- Join the William Woods' Psychology Club and use your love for psychology to help others while exploring one of the many areas you can use your degree

 - Conduct cutting-edge research alongside experts in the field of psychology